Table of Contents

 Buying all of these things for the occasional at-home detail doesn’t make a lot of sense.
 Unless you’re willing to spend an arm & a leg and do extensive research to find the best supplies, you’ll likely end up with poor-quality products.
 On top of that, you shouldn’t handle any detailing chemicals without adequate personal protective equipment.
 Doing so can lead to serious health issues.

 When it comes to the working environment, it’s not uncommon that you need an enclosed, climate-controlled and well-ventilated area to install a protective coating.
-The reason is simple - these products behave differently depending on environmental conditions.
+The reason is simple - these products behave differently depending on environmental conditions.- especially the pro-grade "ceramic" coatings.
 Plus, the curing process can be compromised when coatings are exposed to contamination and water.

 Investment of Time, Energy & Money